Scott Scale 910 Bike

 The SCOTT Scale 910 boasts a super light HMF Carbon Fiber Frame.
 The 910 comes fully equipped with a FOX 32 Float Performance Fork with three modes, along with our RideLoc technology to allow for three travel settings to always optimize your ride.

 Please note this is an ex-demo model.
 In good overall condition but has been ridden so will have the odd blemish.
-If you would like photos of this exact bike please email; [email protected] and we will send over some images to you.
+Check out all the gallery images of this bike.

 Pedals not supplied, please click here for pedal options.FRAME & FORKS